xiaoyang-sde/knowledge-base/docs/you-dont-know-js/scope-and-closures/02-illustrating-lexical-scope.md

 Let's take the first line as an example:

-1. Encountering `var students`, Compiler will ask Scope Manager to see if a variable named `students` already exists for that particular scope bucket, and then ceate it or ignore it and move on.
+1. Encountering `var students`, Compiler will ask Scope Manager to see if a variable named `students` already exists for that particular scope bucket, and then create it or ignore it and move on.
 2. Compiler then produces code for Engine to later execute, to handle the `students = []` assignment.
 The code Engine runs will ask Scope Manager if there is a variable called `students` accessible in the current scope bucket or parent scopes.
 Then it will assign the reference of the `[...]` array to it.

 ## Nested Scope